 Customers can quickly create a trade account with Hancocks and buy in bulk from the largest range of confectionery in the UK.
 Their continual process of test and learn continues to see their online offering evolve to the benefit of their regular and new shoppers.
 This brings in ever more shopping convenience, choice and product innovation.

-Hancocks also offers a Click and Collect service, meaning shoppers can order online then head to their nearest depot and pick their purchase up free of charge.
+Hancocks also offers a Click and Collect service, meaning people can shop online and build their shopping card, place their order then head to their nearest depot and pick their purchase up free of charge.